Midfielder scores game's first goal and assists on Yesilli's game-winner at Wish Field

 Contact Coach Craig Blazer

-Continuing the rise of the DePaul soccer program and entering his 11th year in 2011 is head coach Craig Blazer.
+Continuing the rise of the DePaul soccer program and concluding his 13th year in 2013 is head coach Craig Blazer.

 In 2011, Blazer led the Blue Demons to their sixth consecutive appearance in the BIG EAST Championship tournament.
 That is no small feat considering the BIG EAST is among the premier soccer conferences in the nation as seven teams competed in the 2011 NCAA tournament with three BIG EAST teams advancing to the NCAA quarterfinals.